relaycoder/repograph/docs/repomix-output.md

   readonly returnType?: string;
   /** An array of parameters for functions/methods. */
   readonly parameters?: { name: string; type?: string }[];
-};
+  /** Whether a function is known to throw exceptions.
+Maps to SCN '!' */ readonly canThrow?: boolean; // Populated by analyzer /** Whether a function is believed to be pure.
+Maps to SCN 'o' */ readonly isPure?: boolean; // Not implemented yet /** For UI nodes, the HTML tag name (e.g., 'div'). */ readonly htmlTag?: string;
+  /** For UI nodes, a map of attributes. */ readonly attributes?: ReadonlyMap<string, string>; // Not used yet /** For CSS nodes, the full selector. */ readonly cssSelector?: string;
+  /** For CSS rules, a list of semantic intents. */ readonly cssIntents?: readonly CssIntent[]; // Not implemented yet };

 /** Represents a directed relationship between two CodeNodes.
 Immutable. */